 2. Adho Mukha Śvānāsana Modified (Walk the Dog Pose)

 From table top position, curl your toes under and exhale and bring your sit bones up to the sky in Adho Mukha Śvānāsana (Downward facing dog pose).
 Make sure your legs are hip-width apart and your wrists are under your shoulders.
 Your fingers should be spread with the weight distributed evenly through the palms of your hands.

 Slightly bend one knee at a time, stretches the hamstrings, calves and glutes.
 This will also stretch the back of the heels.
 If you can’t touch your heels to the floor, then stay on your toes.
 Go back to Adho Mukha Śvānāsana, and then to table top.
 Stay in table top for 2 to 3 breaths.

 3. Adho Mukha Śvānāsana Modified (Downward Facing Dog Modified)

-Go back to downward facing dog pose.
+Go back to the downward-facing dog pose.
 Bring your hands forward so that your back is stretched.
 Then bend both knees.
 This will stretch the entire back, shoulders and arms.
-It is also a great shoulder strengthen exercise.
+It is also a great shoulder strength exercise.
 Finish in table top and stay there for 2 to 3 breaths.

 4. Adho Mukha Śvānāsana (Downward Facing Dog Pose)